Mantoine56/mariouomo/category-implementation-plan.md

 - **2023-04-21**: Enhanced image functionality with Lightbox preview capability and fixed image deletion issue.
 Also improved accessibility with screen reader support.
 - **2023-04-22**: Added interactive category storefront preview to the edit page, allowing administrators to see how categories will appear to customers.
 - **2023-04-23**: Implemented product management interface for categories with consistent pagination, allowing bulk assignment and removal of products.
+- **2023-04-24**: Fixed category product count updating in the backend by improving the database queries.
+Added category column to the "Add Products" modal to show which categories each product belongs to.
+- **2023-04-24**: Implemented automatic refresh of category data when returning to the categories page to ensure product counts are up-to-date.
+- **2023-04-25**: Added comprehensive search and filtering to the categories page, allowing users to filter by name, visibility status, and product count.
+- **2023-04-25**: Implemented sortable columns in the categories table, enabling users to sort by name, slug, product count, visibility, and position.

 ## Next Steps

-1. **Implement Product Assignment Filtering**
+1. **Begin Product Form Integration**
-   Add filtering capabilities to the product assignment interface to make it easier to find products for large catalogs.
+   Start updating the product form to use the new category system, allowing for multiple category selection.
+Replace the hardcoded category dropdown with data from the new category API.

-2. **Continue Drag-and-Drop Interface Debugging**
+2. **Continue Drag-and-Drop Interface**
-   Address issues with the drag-and-drop interface for organizing categories, focusing on persistence and proper parent-child relationship handling.
+   Resume work on the drag-and-drop interface for organizing categories, focusing on persistence and proper parent-child relationship handling.

 3. **Implement Bulk Operations**
    Add functionality for bulk enabling/disabling and deleting categories to improve administrative efficiency.

-4. **Begin Product Form Integration**
-   Start updating the product form to use the new category system, allowing for multiple category selection.
+4. **Add Category-based Analytics**
+   Implement category-based reporting and analytics to track performance by category.